Aura Router

 Middlewares

-Middlewares run around your route handlers to add cross‑cutting behavior such as authentication, logging, CORS, and request/response shaping.
+Middlewares wrap around route handlers to implement cross‑cutting behaviors such as authentication, logging, CORS, and request/response shaping.
 There are two types:

-• Middlewares let you verify, enrich, or modify the request/response around the handler.
+• Middlewares enable the verification, enrichment, or modification of the request/response surrounding the handler.

-• Endpoint middlewares have full type inference for params, searchParams, and body.
+• Endpoint middlewares run with full type inference for params, searchParams, and body.

-• Global middlewares run for all requests handled by a router and operate on the original Request.
+• Global middlewares apply to all requests handled by a router and operate on the original Request.

 Endpoint middlewares are type‑safe based on the endpoint’s Zod schemas for params, searchParams, and body.
-These are inferred automatically from your endpoint configuration.
-For details, see Zod Integration.
+These types are inferred automatically from the endpoint configuration.

-Global middlewares do not receive the typed context; they see the original Request.
+Global middlewares do not receive the typed context; they operate on the original Request.

 Middlewares